drinkingtea/website/content/posts/preloader.md

 And on the GBA, the ROM reads at the same speed as the 256KB segment with the 16 bit bus, meaning the distinction between storage and memory becomes less stark on the GBA.
-Insofar as the you do not need your memory to be writable, the GBA actually has as much memory as the PS2 (or slightly more if you actually count RAM).
+Insofar as you do not need your memory to be writable, the GBA actually has as much memory as the PS2 (or slightly more if you count the actual RAM).

 The only downside of ROM is in the name: it is read only.
 All data in ROM must be written at the time that you application is packaged.